abougouffa/minemacs/DOCS.md

 When DIR is not detected as a project, ask to force it to be by adding a ".project.el" file.
 When DONT-ASK is non-nil, create the file without asking.

+#### `(+project-forget-zombie-projects)`

+Forget all known projects that don't exist any more.
+Like `project-forget-zombie-projects`, but handles remote projects differently, it forget them only when we are sure they don't exist.

 #### `(+project-gdb)`

 Invoke `gdb` in the project's root.